MFHava/PTL/Readme.md

 Requirements
 ============
 The PTL requires a conformant C++17 implementation.
-The included unit tests depend on CMake and Catch2.
+Unit tests depend on Catch2.
+Documentation depends on Doxygen.

 Historical Note
 ===============